 James Dobbin, Director and Head of Practice for Professional & Financial Services, gives his advice on good questions to ask at a procurement job interview.

 Now, we’ve all been there, we have a good interview, we get to the end of it and we are then asked, have you got any questions for us?

 And we’re always trying to think of good questions to ask.

-So, I put together five questions you can ask at the end of an interview, which nine times out of 10 will land well.
+So, I put together five questions you can ask at the end of a procurement interview, which nine times out of 10 will land well.

 - How will we measure the success of the person in this position?

 This gets right to the crux of what you need to know about the job, what does it mean to do well and what we need to achieve in order for the managers to stay happy with your performance.

 - What are you hoping this person will accomplish in their first six months and in their first year?

 Now this question can give you a sense of what kind of learning curve you’re expected to have and to the general pace of the team and the organisation.

 - How would you describe the culture here?